 - ½ cup curd or 1+1/2 tbsp vinegar or 1+1/2 tbsp lemon juice

-- Pour milk to the heavy bottom pot and bring it to boil on medium heat.
+- Pour milk into the heavy bottom pot and bring it to boil on medium heat.

-- Keep stirring to prevent burning and forming malai on top.
+- Keep stirring to prevent it from burning and forming malai on top.

 - once milk comes to a boil, simmer and pour ½ cup curd.
 You can alternatively use lemon juice or vinegar.